idea-kmi/EvidenceHub/docs/README.md

 # Evidence Hub Documentation

 > [!IMPORTANT]
-> This code base is no longer in active development.
-The majority of the code was originally developed between 2010 and 2012 with some updates and tweaks over the following years.
+> This code base was developed as part of research conducted at the Knowledge Media Institute at the Open University.
+This code base is no longer in active development.
+The majority of the code was originally developed between 2010 and 2012 with various updates and tweaks over the following years.
 So, a lot of the code is old in style and development practises.

 > [!WARNING]
 > Some of this documentation may be out-of-date.